BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

   numberedHeadings: false
 ---

+I don't like automatic summarisation any more.
+Especially in the context of technical publications.
+I find LLM summaries are often unreliable, and that even accurate summaries often erase salient elements of the original publication.
+I think when AI summaries are used in place of human-written abstracts, they can create a false sense of trust and lead to more harm.

 A number of services that I've been using have pushed "AI summaries" over the last year or two.
 In some cases these AI summaries are being used in place of human-written summaries, such as those provided in the abstract of a paper.
 Granted, paper authors may often write their abstracts in such